rk00/COC_2k18_pt2/README.md

 2) shared key gen
 3) encryption of login
 - nonce should happens either in stage 1 or 2 (still needs to be figured out)

-the last time i pushed the finished implementation, this time, I push the wip so the guys at the crew can follow the works.
-I'm not sure i'll win this, this time.
-But im going to do my best as usual!

 #### Hey dudes at SC!?